Image

 A Study to Evaluate RL-007 in the Treatment of Cognitive Impairment Associated With Schizophrenia (CIAS)

-Exploring RL-007 for improving memory issues in schizophrenia.
+Exploring RL-007 for improving thinking in people with schizophrenia.

 Recruiting